The Mount Rushmore State has two insurers offering 2021 health insurance. You can buy plans both on and off the Marketplace.

 South Dakotans can buy ACA health insurance for individuals and families.
 Self-employed entrepreneurs with no employees have the same access.

 ACA health plans come in bronze, silver, gold, and platinum.
 Each policy pays a percentage of your covered medical expenses ranging from 60% for bronze to 90% for platinum.
-But for 2020, no South Dakota insurance company offers platinum plans.4
+But for 2021, no South Dakota insurance company offered platinum plans.4

 The ACA prohibits companies from denying you coverage due to health or a preexisting condition.
 All metal policies provide 10 essential health benefits, such as prescription drug coverage, hospitalization, and free preventive care.